sujithjay/sujithjay.github.io/_posts/2018-02-17-Broadcast-Hash-Joins-in-Apache-Spark.md

 The broadcasted object is of type `HashedRelation`: either a `LongHashedRelation` (when the join key is a Long or an Int) or an `UnsafeHashedRelation`(in other cases, such as String, Float, etc.).
 The relation types are backed by either `LongToUnsafeRowMap` or a `BytesToBytesMap`, respectively.
 In our case, since our join column is of String type, a `UnsafeHashedRelation` is chosen.

-The broadcast object is physically sent over to the executor machines using `TorrentBroadcast`, which is a BitTorrent-like implementation of the  `org.apache.spark.broadcast.Broadcast`.
+The broadcast object is physically sent over to the executor machines using `TorrentBroadcast`, which is a BitTorrent-like implementation of `org.apache.spark.broadcast.Broadcast`.

 The broadcasted object, once available at the executors, is processed by the following generated code where the actual join takes place.